 Technical college enrollment data to be released later this month

-In its annual release, data from the Utah System of Higher Education shows enrollment at Utah’s degree-granting public colleges and universities rose 1.45% compared to last year.
-Though up in total undergraduate enrollment at USHE degree-granting institutions (1.60%), graduate enrollment saw a slight decrease over last year (-0.34%).
+SALT LAKE CITY, October 17, 2023 – In its annual release, data from the Utah System of Higher Education shows enrollment at Utah’s degree-granting public colleges and universities rose 1.80% compared to last year.
+Systemwide, enrollments grew in each category: Concurrent Enrollment (5.9%), undergraduate (0.30%) and graduate (2.2%).

 Degree-granting institution fall enrollment headcount is measured at the third week of the fall semester.
 Technical college enrollment and headcount are measured at the end of the fiscal quarter.
 It is anticipated that USHE technical college enrollment data will be released at the end of this month with a full look at systemwide enrollment.